 The future of health care is changing.
-At Duke Raleigh Hospital, we want to make the necessary advancements to care for our patients, their loved ones, and each other as our community grows and its health needs evolve.
-Over the next several years, you will witness our hospital campus expand to continue to provide the innovative delivery of care and unparalleled patient experience our community deserves.
+At Duke Raleigh Hospital, we are making the necessary advancements to care for our patients, their loved ones, and each other as our community grows and its health needs evolve.
+Our hospital campus is expanding as part of our effort to provide the innovative care our community deserves.

 As the health needs of Wake County’s growing population change, there is a necessity for more services in its suburbs.
-Duke Raleigh Hospital and Duke Health are bringing our providers to areas across the county, including Holly Springs, Wake Forest, Apex, and Cary.
+Duke Raleigh Hospital and Duke Health are bringing our providers across the county, including Holly Springs, Wake Forest, Apex, Knightdale, Brier Creek, and Cary.